emacs-mirror/emacs/mps/procedure/pull-request-merge.rst

 These steps will only rarely need repeating.

 #.
-Ensure your public key is in Perforce at
+Ensure your public key is submitted in Perforce at
-   //.git-fusion/users/USER/keys/ in Perforce, submitting it if necessary.
+   //.git-fusion/users/USER/keys/

 #.
-Ensure your e-mail address is in Perforce at
+Ensure your e-mail address is submitted in Perforce at
-   //.git-fusion/users/p4gf_usermap in Perforce and matches your Perforce user record, submitting it if necessary.
+   //.git-fusion/users/p4gf_usermap and matches your Perforce user record.

 #.
 Clone the Ravenbrook MPS GitHub repository and name the remote
-   "github", giving (inter alia) access to Travis CI to build and test the merge. ::
+   "github".
+This will give you access to Travis CI to build and test the merge. ::

      git clone -o github git@github.com:Ravenbrook/mps.git